 For instance, problems have recently surfaced from derivatives that derived their value from MBSs that had subprime mortgages.
 Many of these subprime mortgages started defaulting, and many more were expected as adjustable-rate mortgages adjusted to higher rates.
 As a result, the credit rating agencies downgraded the debt, and the derivatives based on them, such as structured investment vehicles (SIVs) and collateralized debt obligations (CDOs).
 This has hurt many funds that hold these derivatives as means to earn greater returns.

 The problem with subprime mortgages has arisen because of the ability to transfer risk to holders of derivatives.
 The banks granting the mortgages were not as careful in selecting loan applicants as they would have been if they had to hold the loans in their own portfolio.

 The other main problem with derivatives is the substantial leverage involved, since most of the time, little or no money is exchanged until settlement.
 This can lead to large losses for people, companies, funds, and even governmental agencies that took what would ultimately be the wrong side of the transaction.

-The 2008-2009 Credit Crisis amply demonstrates the damage that the lack of transparency and the conflicts of interests by the issuers of derivatives can have on the economy.
+The 2008-2009 Great Recession amply demonstrates the economic damage caused by the lack of transparency and the conflicts of interests by the issuers of derivatives.
 While derivatives have some value as a hedge, their greatest value seems to be in profiting from uninformed investors who use derivatives not to hedge real risks but to speculate for profit.